 During the WW2 Fish and Chips was one of the few foods that were not subjected to rationing!

-Some areas of Britain, noteably Scotland, had Fish and Chip vans touring housing estates selling the suppers.
+Some areas of Britain, notably Scotland, had Fish and Chip vans touring housing estates selling the suppers.
 (How many people remember having to go out to the Chip Van to get the family supper and then sit around TV eating a delicious meal of Deep Fried Cod and Chips.
-Preferably with Salt and Vineger laced over the top)?
+Preferably with Salt and Vinegar laced over the top)?

-The Italian immigrants to Britain became experts at Fish and Chip cooking and now Chippies sell everything from Fish and Chips to Lasagne to Pizza.
+The Italian immigrants to Britain became experts at Fish and Chip cooking and now Chippies sell everything from Fish and Chips to Lasagna to Pizza.

 Deep Fried battered Mars Bars are now very popular in Britain.